Azure/sql_python_deep_learning/README.md

 This algorithm takes around 1h in a GPU DSVM.
 If instead of a machine with a GPU we choose to use a machine with a CPU, this same process can take up to 32h.

+To test that the GPU is actually executing the process, you can type in a terminal `nvidia-smi`.

 ### Contributing

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.